mbyChristian/good-revision-repo/README.md

 # Good Révision Platform

-Good Revision is a platform developed with Spring Boot and Angular.
+Good Révision is a platform developed with Spring Boot and Angular.
 It aims to facilitate access to old exam papers for students, allowing them to better prepare for their academic assessments.
 The project solves the problem of dispersion of old papers by offering a centralized point for their consultation.
-Users can search for papers by subject, year, or level, and administrators have the ability to manage the resources available on the platform.
+Users can search for papers by subject, year, or level, download the papers, and administrators have the ability to manage the resources available on the platform.

 ## Table of Contents

 - [Frontend Screenshots](#Frontend-Screenshots)